wotori-studio/NFText/README.md

 # NFText - _from text to virtual world._
 <img src="https://ipfs.io/ipfs/QmWTvKbPeWDwNQMFgbmWzciq7NNcwsQcBgV5jLNNhPNwF6" style="width:200px" />

+## Concept
 This project about collaboration between writers and artists in NFT creation.
+The goal to allow all people participate in art and vitual world creation.
+Even If you can't draw, start from text, Imagine the character and mint the description as NFT.
+Then someone who ggod at painting and 3D will join your Idea and at the and you'll have a visualisation of text and group NFT that able to live in web 3.0 and virtual worlds...
 More info at [wotori.com](https://wotori.com)

 ## Features